info-201a-au20/airbnb-covid-analysis/README.md

     - As Airbnb claims, will Airbnb be used as a remote work location in the future at an increasing rate?
 Even if such use is currently increasing, is it sustainable?

+    - When Airbnb started to show recover in terms of booking rate and what trigged that?

 ## Data Source
 I have colleced data from Inside Airbnb, which provides publicly Airbnb platform datasets such as occupancy rate, listing geolocation, reviews, booking calender, and etc.